 Cape Buffalo weighs in at around 1400 pounds.
 Trophy quality lies with a hard rough, and solid boss.
 This should be attained at the age of 7 to 8 years.
 Buffalo kills more hunters than any other species.

 Kudu Trophy Hunting in South Africa

 Eastern Cape Kudu weighs in at 340 pounds.
 Good trophies have three deep turns with good shape.
-Bulls are mature trophies at 7 years.
+Bulls are mature trophies at around 7 years.
 Kudu trophy hunting in South Africa is difficult.

 Nyala Trophy Hunting in South Africa

 Nyala weighs in at 200 pounds.
 Quality trophies have good bases, and the tips going straight up or flaring outwards.
 Trophy maturity is at around 7 years.
 Male & female nyala differ significantly.

 Waterbuck Trophy Hunting in South Africa